reddit/devvit/devvit-docs/docs/guides/launch/launch-guide.md

 - Post score - upvotes vs downvotes ratio

 Successful games will generate genuine conversation within each post, and create compelling content that engages redditors.

+### Featuring with Reddit

+Once your game has been published and approved, it may be featured by Reddit in one or more ways, such as:

+- Games directory
+- Featured promotional units
+- Reddit's Game Feed
+- Highlight in Reddit's Games sidebar

+If you would like to apply for featuring, please [use this form](https://forms.gle/pLEfhZFf6skc4Rto8).
+We will respond to requests within two business days.

 ## Community apps